 These situations almost always involve bystanders, people who are present at the time of the incident.
 Sometimes bystanders will be active by STEPPING UP! to help diffuse the situation.
 At other times, they will be inactive, standing by and doing nothing, even though they find it to be problematic or offensive.
 This phenomenon is referred to as the “Bystander Effect”.

-The University Counseling Center has developed a bystander intervention training program called STEP UP!
-UAlbany.
-Participants will learn about the following:
+CAPS developed a bystander intervention training program called STEP UP!
+UAlbany where participants learn:

 - Prosocial behavior

-- The 5 Decision Making Steps used when faced with a risky or concerning situation
+- Five decision-making steps used when faced with a risky or concerning situation

 - Factors that make it difficult to help